Brand Hong Kong

 See

-A "Guide to Tax Return - Individuals" is sent together with the Tax Return, both in the same language.
-In other words, a taxpayer who receives a Chinese version of Tax Return will also receive a Chinese version of the Guide.
+A "Guide to Tax Return - Individuals" explains how to complete the Tax Return-Individuals.
+Most of your questions will be answered in the Guide.
 You should read the whole Guide carefully before completing the Tax Return.

 If you need further information on related tax rules, e.g what types of income are taxable, qualifying conditions for claiming deductions or allowances, please click here.

-You may download a specimen of a Tax Return - Individuals in either English or Chinese for reference.
+You may download a specimen of the Tax Return - Individuals (BIR60), in either English or Chinese, which contains a quick guidance on how to complete BIR60.
+Some key points, with examples, have been highlighted for your attention.
 Alternatively, the specimen is also available through the 24-hour Fax-A-Form Service (2598 6001).

-"" the relevant box and complete the relevant part of the Appendix to B.I.R.
-60. If any part of the Appendix is completed, please ensure that you have filled in your file number and signed at the bottom of the Appendix.
+Relief under Double Taxation Arrangement(s) "" the relevant box and complete the relevant part of the Appendix to BIR60.
+If any part of the Appendix is completed, please ensure that you have filled in your file number and signed at the bottom of the Appendix.

 Pamphlet : Property Tax